cbmuser/c2net/README.md

 + DS1307 RTC

   For setup your Wifi create a file named secret.c2n in a folder /sys/ on your SD-Card.
 Write in the first line your SSID and Password seperated by a comma.
-  It must be very exact, e.g. myssid,mypassword and nothing else, no space or enter at the end of the line.
+  It must be very exact, for example myssid,mypassword and nothing else, no space or enter at the end of the line.
   The next boot will pick up the account-file, store the data in the E²prom and delete the used file.